rzhang0716/Data-Science/Statistics/Readme.md

-## This folder covers all statistics related materials.

 ## Basic Concepts
 <br>1.
 Population: The collection of all subjects of interest.
 <br>2.
 Sample: A subgroup of population from what we collect information.